Bijections for Weyl Chamber walks ending on an axis, using arc diagrams and Schnyder woods: Alternative Proofs Using Schnyder Woods

 \subsection{Schnyder woods and pairs of non-crossing Dyck paths}

 A \textit{rooted triangulation} is the embedding of a simple planar graph in the plane such that all faces are triangles, with a distinguished \textit{external face} and a distinguished \textit{root vertex} on the external face.
 We are interested in a particular kind of edge-coloring and orientation of triangulations, known as \textit{Schnyder woods}.
+One of them is depicted by Figure~\ref{fig:exSWOsc}(d).
 Schnyder woods were introduced by Schnyder in~\cite{Schn89} and \cite{Schn90} for triangulations and were later extended to different families of maps.
 There are several applications of these colorings, ranging from graph drawing to map encoding.

 We describe a Schnyder wood using some conventions of the triangulation.
 The \textit{size} of a triangulation is the number of vertices minus 3 (we do not count the vertices of the external face).
 The root vertex is labeled~$v_0$, and the two other vertices in counterclockwise order around the external face are labeled~$v_1$ and $v_2$.
 The vertices that are not incident to the external face and edges that do not bound the external face are called \textit{internal}.